fbpx

 Filling in your mortgage application is not a lengthy process, it should only take a few hours at the most, as long as you have your finances in order and the necessary documents and information at hand.

-To determine the amount you are eligibility to borrow and your reliability to pay it back, lenders will need evidence of the following:
+To determine the amount you are eligible to borrow and your reliability to pay it back, lenders will need evidence of the following:

 • Details of the property you have put an offer on, as well as information on the seller’s estate agent and proof of your deposit.